 - How is an end user or enterprise consuming IT?

 - What are the CTQ (Critical to Quality) parameters needed for the IT user to meet his business objectives?

 - What is the priority of his service request against business?

 - Is the Service Levels meeting the end objectives in a holistic manner?

 On these questions rest customer satisfaction.
 Increasingly IT Management providers are failing to renew contracts where SLAs are met but customer satisfaction or sense of service is not perceived positively.

 To break this deadlock, the new way is to address ‘Customer Experience’ as the most important part of Service Management.
 Positive Customer Experience is absolutely necessary in every interaction between Customer/IT user and IT Service Management provider.
-Positive Customer Experience is essential parameter in every IT management contract.
+Positive Customer Experience is an essential parameter in every IT management contract.

 At InKnowTech we give great importance to Customer Experience as an overlay to the Service Level Agreements.
-All our service contracts have stringent SLAs, but in addition we also are accountable for customer experience measured by metrics such as:
+All our service contracts have stringent SLAs, but in addition, we also are accountable for customer experience measured by metrics such as: